-We believe that our and our partners' existing facilities are adequate to support our current requirements.
+Neither we nor any of our subsidiaries or partner companies own any real estate.
+We lease office space and other facilities as set forth in the table below.
+We believe that our existing facilities are adequate to support our current requirements.
 We also believe that we will be able to obtain suitable additional facilities on commercially reasonable terms on an "as needed basis."